 - Cover estate taxes and thereby avoid liquidating assets or disrupting an investment portfolio

-- Retain control of significant or illiquid assets, such as a concentrated stock position
+- Retain control of significant or illiquid assets, such as a concentrated stock position or real estate assets.

 - Provide funds to sustain a business

-Many of our clients consider financing their life insurance premiums in order to reduce the gift tax implications of contributing assets to a trust.
+Many of our clients consider financing their life insurance premiums in order to reduce the gift tax implications of contributing assets to a trust

 Not surprisingly, putting such protection in place comes at a significant cost, in the form of annual policy premiums.
 As a result, many clients elect to finance those costs with a loan collateralized by the cash surrender value of the policy, in addition to marketable securities.